otrv4/otrv4/otrv4.md

   * Parse it (as the previous printf structure) extracting the `identifier`, the instance tags, `index`, `total`, and `piece[index]`.

-  * Discard the message and optionally pass a warning to the user if:
+  * Discard the message and optionally pass a warning to the participant if:
     * The recipient's own instance tag does not match the listed receiver instance tag.
     * The listed receiver's instance tag is not zero.